 These balloon stress balls really feel great.
 My kids love squeezing them and working those small muscles in their hands.
 Squeezing them is also a wonderful sensory activity.

-As kids squeeze the stress balls, the water beads will break up more and more which will give them a cool, squishy consistency.
+As kids squeeze the diy stress balls, the water beads will break up more and more which will give them a cool, squishy consistency.

-These DIY stress balls are so easy to make that you will want to make a bunch just to have some around whenever you are feeling a little stressed.
+These homemade stress balls are so easy to make that you will want to make a bunch just to have some around whenever you are feeling a little stressed.
 Not that moms ever feel stressed.